Clinical TraininG

 Year 1: Clinical training

-Years 2 & 3 (3rd year is optional for those pursuing an academic career): Focused research training and continuity clinics
+Years 2 (3 optional): Focused research training and continuity clinics

 Our clinical training program has multiple outpatient and inpatient sites to fulfill cross-training requirements in adult and pediatric AI.